Yeetface513/yourlostitems.github.io-1/README.md

 - HTML
 - CSS
 - JavaScript
-- Sweat and tears
+- Sweat and tears (suffering)

 ## Roadmap

 We have the following plans for future development:

+- Add a functioning system for the uploading of lost items.
 - Allow users to upload images of lost items.
-- Add a password-protected admin dashboard (this will allow processing of item requests).
+- Add a password-protected admin dashboard to allow the processing of item requests.
 - Improve the user interface and overall design of the website.
 - Enhance the administrator dashboard with more features.

 ## Support

 If you have any questions or need assistance with the Lost Items Finder project, please make an issue on this repository and we will try our best to fix it.
-We are commited to supporting our customers no matter what and we hope to foster a vibrant and active community around our excellent product.
+We are commited to supporting our customers no matter what and we hope to foster a vibrant and active community around our excellent product (please be patient in waiting for a response to the issue).

 ## Contributing